swiftlang/swift/docs/LibraryEvolution.rst

   binary compatibility
     A general term encompassing both backwards- and forwards-compatibility concerns.
 Also known as "ABI compatibility".

+  binary-compatible source-breaking change
+    A change that does not break `binary compatibility`, but which is known to either change the behavior of existing clients or potentially result in errors when a client is recompiled.
+In most cases, a client that *hasn't* been recompiled may use the new behavior or the old behavior, or even a mix of both; however, this will always be deterministic (same behavior when a program is re-run) and will not break Swift's memory-safety and type-safety guarantees.
+It is recommended that these kinds of changes are avoided just like those that break binary compatibility.

   client
     A target that depends on a particular library.
 It's usually easiest to